Introduction

 - How inspections affect progress

-- How delays are handled
+- How delays are handled (and how they’re communicated)

 Planning Your Next Step